- To sequester is to take something or someone out of the mainstream or out of circulation and put into isolation.

 When a judge orders that a jury in a high-profile case be kept in a hotel for the duration of the trial, this is an example of a situation where the judge sequesters the jury.

-Origin: Middle English sequestren ; from Middle French sequestrer ; from Late Latin sequestrare, to remove, lay aside, separate < L sequester, trustee, akin to sequi: see sequent
+Origin: Middle English sequestren ; from Middle French sequestrer ; from Late Latin sequestrare, to remove, lay aside, separate ; from Classical Latin sequester, trustee, akin to sequi: see sequent

 verb se·ques·tered, se·ques·ter·ing, se·ques·ters verb, transitive